Welcome to our best ever California Road Trip itinerary for families with kids!

 California Road Trip Itinerary Bonus Edition: Grand Canyon (2 Days)

-Okay, it’s not strictly part of a California road trip.
+Okay, it’s not strictly part of a California road trip with kids.
 But if your West Coast adventure is a once in a lifetime thing, then this is your best chance to go and see a true natural wonder.

 It’s around a 7-9 hour drive from LA to Grand Canyon.
 Google will tell you less, but Google is overly kind about LA traffic.